doriszd/pands-project/README.md

 ![petal_leng](https://github.com/doriszd/pands-project/blob/master/Figure_3_petal%20leng%20dist.png "petal_leng")

 It can be seen that virginica’s petal length distribution is spread from 5 to 6 cm with median, 5.
 6 cm.
-Virginica is followed by versicolor with median, around 4.4 cm and finally there is a big difference when it comes to setosa whose median is around 1.5 cm.
+Virginica is followed by versicolor with median around 4.4 cm and finally there is a big difference when it comes to setosa whose median is around 1.5 cm.
 Setosa’s petal length makes setosa divergent from other species.

 #### 4. Comparison of Petal Width Distributions
 #Set style, colours (standard) and plot size